Escape to an exotic realm of pirates, romance and jealousy when English National Ballet revives its spectacular production of Le Corsaire this month.

 Artistic Director Tamara Rojo said: “There is a physical power and brilliant dramatic presence in this generation of dancers.
 I am looking forward to seeing them take on these roles which I think they will relish and have such fun with — and I think audiences will too.”

-A preview of English National Ballet’s Le Corsaire written by Georgina Butler is featured on Total MK.
+I wrote another preview of English National Ballet’s Le Corsaire for Total MK.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.